bio-miga/MiGA-Docker/aws/miga_aws_setup.md

 cd /miga-web
 ```

-You are less likely to have problems with the web server stoppong if you start it from a tmux session.
+You are less likely to have problems with the web server stopping if you start it from a tmux session.
 To do this, enter:

 ```
 tmux new -s web-server